 Bespoke Japanese counter dining restaurant in Mayfair for 9 people at a time, serving a set tasting menu using rare and quality ingredients with an equally bespoke price (the most expensive in the country).

 I now understand why this establishment charges £300 per person for the one tasting menu (which changes regularly).
-From the rareity of the ingredients, to the utterly heartfelt service, the century old hand made crockery the food was personally chosen by the head chef to serve on, this was a special food occasion without doubt.
+From the rarity of the ingredients to the utterly heartfelt service, the century-old hand made crockery the food was personally chosen by the head chef to serve on, this was a special food occasion without a doubt.
 I thought all of the flesh that I ate was oustandingly tender through the sushi courses and many of the entrées had a luxurious, creamy and velvety feel to them.
 The cuts of fish served had a superb melt in the mouth quality and lovely fattiness to them.
 The ingredients were all as fresh as they come and I loved the polite ceremony that came with each course served.
 Meticulous explanations were afforded and the staff clearly had great reverence for the Head Chef and architect of the dishes.
 Particular highlights for me were the yuzu sauce that acoompanied the opening Yellow Tail course and the instantly gratifying tuna with onion mayonnaise mixed with truffle.
 The truffle was the most thinly sliced I have ever had and the addition of toasted sesame seeds made this a truly wonderful dish when all mixed in.

 Elements that I wasn’t too keen on were the sauce that went with the abalone (although the supple and squidgy texture was obviously unique) and the eel which seemed to have quite a hard and chewy wrapping in places.
 The latter made me feel as if there was something possibly off the mark with one of the pieces however, they were otherwise ok.